-A variety of Beryl, Emeralds get their iconic bluish-green colour from the elements Chromium, Vanadium and Iron.
-Often judged by its internal characteristics a Natural Emerald is home to some of the most picture perfect internal features.
-These include perfect 2-3 phase inclusions and growth tubes together with others and are popularly called “Jardin” in French.
+Part of the Beryl family, Emeralds get their iconic bluish-green colour from the elements Chromium, Vanadium and Iron.
+Often judged by its internal characteristics, a natural Emerald is home to some of the most picture perfect internal features.
+From 2-3 phase inclusions, growth tubes and crystal inclusions the series of internal features are popularly called “Jardin” in French.

 Emeralds Are Mined In:

 - Columbian Emeralds

 Known for the some of the world’s finest emeralds, Columbian Emeralds have the perfect colour.
 Formed in calcite veins in black shales, these gems often have Calcite Crystals and Pyrite crystals within.

 Rich in colour and saturation, Afghanistan Emeralds are smaller in size with more than 4-5 Phase inclusions